shevchenkonik/cbr-api/README.md

 ```

 #### .getDailyCurrencyRates()
-> Get all currency rates for today
+> Get all currency rates for particular day or today (default)

 ## Resources